FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 Moreover, the transmission of UPDATE messages with the FC path attribute, which entails a multitude of signatures, is a potential vector for denial-of-service attacks.
 To counter this, implementations of the validation algorithm must cease signature verification immediately upon encountering an invalid signature.
 This prevents prolonged sequences of invalid signatures from being exploited for DoS purposes.
 Additionally, implementations can further mitigate such attacks by limiting validation efforts to only those UPDATE messages that, if found to be valid, would be chosen as the best path.
 In other words, if an UPDATE message includes a route that would be disqualified by the best path selection process for some reason (such as an excessively long AS path), it is OPTIONALLY to determine its FC-BGP validity status.

+## Route Server

+When the Route Server populates its FC Segment into the FC path attribute, it is secure as the path is fully deployed.

+When the Route Server fails to insert FC Segment, no matter whether its ASN is listed in the AS path, it is considered a partial deployment which poses a risk of path forgery.

 ## Additional Security Considerations

 ### Three AS Numbers {#sec-three-asn}